tellowkrinkle/ponscripter-fork/docs/tutorial.md

 ### A note on "mld"
 `mld` is a Ryukishi hack that allows the engine to display 2 sprites per side of `_ld`, with slight offsets (`mld l` is not the same position as `_ld l`, but it's still *on the left*). `mld` has largely the same syntax as `_ld`, but is fairly complex internally and will, once again, vary per game.
 If you want to do something similar to what `mld` does, I suggest just seeing what it does to coordinates in your game and then using the same equations for `lsp`, unless you understand exactly how `mld` works in your specific game.

+# Sounds (BGM/SE/ME)
+Playing sounds in Ryukishi games is a little weird, but fortunately, it's not likely you'll *ever* have to add these while modding.
+Still, it's worth explaining just in case.

+The sounds are split into three types:
+- BGM -- this is music.
+It loops until it's stopped or replaced by another track.
+- SE -- these are sound effects.
+They play only ones.
+- ME -- these are ambient tracks such as rain, seagull noises, etc. These loop until they are stopped or replaced, just like music, but are played *on top* of the music track.

+While all the BGM/SE/ME files are properly named in the folders, the script uses numeric values to refer to them.
+So, for starters, figure out what numeric value the file you want to play corresponds to -- just search the script for the filename and you'll find it.
+Next, pass the number to one of the functions below:

+- `bgm1` or `bgm1v` for BGM,
+- `se1`, `se1v`, `se2`, `se2v`, `se3`, `se3v` for SE,
+- `me1`, `me1v` through `me5`, `me5v` for ME.

+The numbers in the function name refer to the channel number.
+As you can see, the amount of channels is strictly limited, but, frankly, you should almost never need more than one per type in the first place.
+The `v` versions of the function allow you to also pass a volume (between 0 and 100) as a second parameter.

+To stop a ME track, use `E_M1` through `E_M5`, or `E_MA` to stop all of them.
+Use `E_B` to stop the BGM.

 # To be continued...